 The Blessings Hospital complex has excellent facilities for welcoming visitors.
 Our facility is literally just a couple of miles from the international airport.
 We think you’ll not only feel comfortable, but surprised at some of the conveniences we have on campus.

 Our main guest house features four bed rooms with up to 8 bunks in each room.
 There are two restrooms/showers complete with hot water.
 The house also has a large living room area.
 All beds are covered with mosquito nets.

-The Sara Walker Village guest huts are our newest housing addition.
-We have four guest huts built in a traditional Malawi style.
+The Sara Walker Village is four guest huts built in a traditional Malawi style.
 Each hut has comfortable beds with a private bath & hot water for showers.